alenpuzic/alenpuzic.github.io/_drafts/hosting-a-static-s3-site-with-ssl.md

 then you won't be able to create a bucket with that name.
 If that happens don't worry.
 The bucket names you'll create do not have to match your domain name._

-We need to create 3 buckets for our hosting setup:
+We'll create 3 buckets for our hosting setup:

   * example.com
   * www.example.com
   * logs.example.com

-Log into your AWS Console, proceed to the S3 Management Console and create the above listed buckets, like in the example shown bellow.
+Log into your AWS Console, proceed to the _S3 Management Console_ and create the above listed buckets, as in the example shown below.
 You can set the Region option to whatever you prefer, or just leave it at the default setting.

 ![Create S3 Bucket](/images/3c2e30ed531f1b7bb8582131791ef67dc8f0edd6_001.png)

 ### Configure S3 buckets

 Next we have to configure our newly created buckets.
 Let's start with the apex domain bucket, example.com.
 This is the bucket that will store all of our static site files.
-First we enable site hosting from the 'Static Website Hosting' section of the properties tab.
+First we will enable site hosting from the 'Static Website Hosting' section of the properties tab.

 ![Enable S3 Bucket Static Site Hosting](/images/3c2e30ed531f1b7bb8582131791ef67dc8f0edd6_002.png)